-One of the Most Controversial Parts of Trumpcare Has Yet to Be Written
+Trumpcare’s Newest Provision Might Be Its Most Odious

 Last week, the Senate released a health-care bill that solved this conundrum by pretending it didn’t exist: The Better Care Reconciliation Act preserves the structure of the Obamacare marketplaces, reduces subsidies, and abolishes the individual mandate — while replacing it with nothing.

 Even the bill’s lonely champions know that this is not an option.
 As written, the BCRA amounts to a plan for the controlled demolition of the individual market.
 Republicans are going to need to add a substitute for the individual mandate to their bill.

-Which is to say: Mitch McConnell’s health-care bill is about to get even more politically toxic.
+And so, on Monday, McConnell unveiled the GOP’s small government approach to forcing Americans to buy something they don’t want.
+As Vox reports:

+The Senate health care bill will aim to penalize Americans who have breaks in insurance coverage, an updated draft released Monday shows.

+The new bill includes a six-month waiting period for those who want to purchase individual market coverage but have had a more than two-month break in coverage at some point in the past year

-Already, the bill has made many passionate enemies, and just a few fair-weather friends.
-Hospitals, physicians’ groups, disability advocates, the AARP, and many other health-care stakeholders have lambasted the plan.
-Five Republican senators have declared their opposition to the bill as written, countless others have expressed grave concerns, and virtually none have offered an enthusiastic endorsement of the legislation.
+Before Monday’s announcement, McConnell’s bill had already attracted widespread opposition.
+Hospitals, physicians’ groups, disability advocates, the AARP, and many other health-care stakeholders had lambasted the plan.
+Five Republican senators had declared their opposition to the bill as written, countless others had expressed grave concerns, and virtually none had offered an enthusiastic endorsement of the legislation.
 Since the bill’s unveiling, President Trump’s job approval rating has fallen four points, according to Gallup.

 From one angle, this isn’t too surprising.
 The Senate bill is broadly similar to the House’s — and only 16 percent of Americans see Paul Ryan’s scheme to finance a large tax cut for the rich by throwing poor people off of Medicaid in a good light.

-But it’s still a bit remarkable that the Senate has generated an Obamacare alternative this unpopular, even as it gifted itself the privilege of omitting any replacement for the current law’s most-despised necessity.
+But it’s still a bit remarkable that the Senate generated an Obamacare alternative this unpopular, even as it gifted itself the privilege of omitting any replacement for the current law’s most-despised necessity.

-And all signs suggest that Republicans haven’t stumbled upon a more popular means of forcing Americans to buy something they don’t want.

-The House bill’s solution was to coerce people into maintaining continuous coverage, by imposing a 30 percent premium surcharge on anyone who tries to purchase insurance after going without for an extended period of time.
-But the Congressional Budget Office found that this would actually backfire: The penalty would deter more (largely healthy) people from entering the market, than it would encourage to maintain coverage — 2 million more, to be precise.

-The Senate has reportedly settled on an alternative that appears even more politically hazardous.
-As Vox reports:

-Senate Republicans are expected to revise their health bill early next week, adding in a provision that could lock Americans out of the individual market for six months if they fail to maintain continuous insurance coverage.

 Thus far, Republican opposition to McConnell’s bill has been split between moderates who find it too cruel, and conservatives who find it ideologically impure.
 The six-month waiting period might allow these dissidents to make common cause.
-And yet, the odious provision — or something like it — is necessary to prevent the bill from destroying the individual market.
+And yet, the odious provision — or something like it — is required to prevent the bill from destroying the individual market.

-Making matters even more difficult for McConnell, the proposal could also face opposition from the Senate’s parliamentarian: The GOP is trying to execute Obamacare repeal through reconciliation, a process that allows bills to be passed by a simple majority vote in the Senate — so long as the legislation deals strictly with budgetary matters.
+Making matters even more difficult for McConnell, any alternative to the individual mandate could also face opposition from the Senate’s parliamentarian: The GOP is trying to execute Obamacare repeal through reconciliation, a process that allows bills to be passed by a simple majority vote in the Senate — so long as the legislation deals strictly with budgetary matters.
 It is hard to see how new rules about who is and is not allowed to buy insurance at a given moment in time would meet that requirement.

-All of which is to say: Things will probably get worse for Trumpcare’s backers before they get better.
+This was always going to be a problem for Trumpcare’s authors – a kind of pre-existing condition plaguing the law from its conception.
+And it just might be a fatal one.